hotgluebanjo/reuleaux/doc/installation.md

 /opt/resolve/logs/
 ```

 Should be `davinci_resolve.log`, `ResolveDebug.txt`, `rollinglog.txt` or similar.
+If none of those are there, generate a log archive from inside Resolve at **Help > Create Diagnostics Log on Desktop**.

-Search for the problematic DCTL and find all lines like:
+Search for the problematic DCTL and copy all lines like:

 ```
 path/to/LUT/reuleaux_resolve/NameOfDctl.dctl(NNNN): error: error description